wiredtoserve/engineers.without.stats/README.md

 # engineers.without.stats

-common place to maintain code for MBusA 19 mostly related to clutter of text and web based analytics and machine learning
+MBusA 19: common place to maintain code for module 3

+mostly related to clutter of text and web based analytics and machine learning